 Understanding, Avoiding and Dealing with Collisions & Traffic AccidentsUpdated Nov.
 12, 2019

 Unfortunately, traffic accidents and collisions are an inevitable part of being a driver.
 While driving attentively and defensively will dramatically limit your chances of being involved in a collision, nobody makes perfect driving decisions all the time.
 It is human nature to make mistakes, so even if you manage to avoid serious property damage or injury during your time as a motorist, it is likely that you will at least experience a fender-bender or some sort of minor collision.
-In the following section, we’ll teach you how to evade and minimize the severity of different types of traffic collision.
+In the following section, we’ll teach you how to evade and minimize the severity of different types of traffic collisions.
 Plus, we detail everything you need to know about your legal obligations following any collision you are involved in.

 Before we begin, let’s recap the key information covered in the previous section, concerning the science of driving.
 You do not need to be an astrophysicist to understand how the forces of nature determine the outcome of a traffic collision.
 Though, having a basic understanding of these laws will help you to predict how a crash will play out and make the right decisions to keep yourself safe.